 Here’s ASD Market Week’s on-site social video by our team connecting their two different venues in real-time:

 When done right, attendees find the right vendors more quickly, sponsored speaker talks are standing room only, and exhibitors re-up for your next event before this one is even over.

 8 – Build more audiences right after the show by delivering key editorial event “takeaways” to all of your participants.
 This way, they’ll walk away armed with information and new customers.

-This also means using Facebook’s event engagement custom audiences tool and more content to create perfect audiences in-between shows.
+This also might also mean using Facebook’s event engagement custom audiences tool and “Closed Facebook Groups” more create perfect audiences in-between shows.